Claywatkins8/App-Tracker/README.md

 ### Application Show Page

-This page will display all of the user submitted information about the currently selected application.
-There will be edit and delete buttons if the user decideds to change any information or remove the application all together.
+This page will display all of the user-submitted information about the currently selected application.
+There will be edit and delete buttons if the user decides to change any information or remove the application all together.

 <img src="WireFrames/Application Tracker - Application Show Page.png">